 One former objective of the ITU was to improve nuclear fuel characteristics based on the use of mixed oxides, nitrides and carbides of plutonium and uranium.
 To support this activity, glove box equipment for the production of mixed oxide nuclear fuel rods was located in two metallic caissons.
-Removal of the equipment from the caisson is necessary in order to process the items as radioactive waste and to release the area for conducting alpha-immunotherapy studies.
-This activity started in 2005.
+Removal of the equipment from the caisson is necessary in order to process the items as radioactive waste and to release the area for conducting new research activities which started in 2005.